|Nutrition Facts (per serving)|

 Prepare a baking sheet by lining it with aluminum foil and set aside for now.

-Place the chocolate in a microwave-safe bowl and microwave in one-minute increments until melted, stirring after every minute to prevent overheating.
+Place the chocolate in a microwave-safe bowl and microwave in 1-minute increments until melted, stirring after every minute to prevent overheating.

 While the chocolate is melting, chop the bacon strips into small bits.
 Set aside approximately one-third of the bacon to be used to top the bark.